Luna Blanca: Cast and characters

-Overview
+Development

 Associate producer, Jonathan Pachica, said that Luna Blanca is a sequel to Luna Mystika, GMA Network's 2008 drama series, which also starred Heart Evangelista.
 It premiered on November 17, 2008 and concluded on March 6, 2009.
-The prequel's story revolves around the twins' lives and their relationship with each other.
-On the other hand, the story is set 30 years later, which is about the twin sisters and their journey toward discovering their ancestry and fulfilling their personal destinies.

 The connection between these two series was presented during Luna Blanca's premiere episode on May 21, 2012, where selected clips from Luna Mystika was shown while Rowena, the character played by Camille Prats, narrating a story to a bunch of children about the Sagrado family and the engkanto-blooded twins Luna and Celestina and how the latter transforms into a monster every time the full moon shines brightly at night who intends to scare the children.
-Lolo Igme, Rowena's grandfather portrayed by Dante Rivero (who was also part of the prequel as Don Joaquin Sagrado), came and asked Rowena not to make fun of her origin again.
+Lolo Igme, Rowena's grandfather portrayed by Dante Rivero (who was also part of the prequel as Joaquin Sagrado), came and asked Rowena not to make fun of her origin again.
 In the story, Rowena is revealed to be the last descendant of Luna Mystika; one thing she does not believe because she thinks that the engkanto and other supernatural creatures are just myth or merely imagination.
 Her disbelief persists until she encounters a black, smoke-like creature known as the engkanto in the forest who raped her.
 Rowena's nightmares are far from over when she gives birth to an unusual twin, one with fair skin (Blanca) and the other one with very dark complexions (Luna).
 Unknown to Rowena, Luna also has a mystical twin shadow aside from Blanca. the same eerie creature first unveiled in Luna Mystika.